neondatabase/website/content/docs/introduction/roadmap.md

 The Neon **Limited Preview** started in February 2022 and was made available to a small number of select users and friends.

-On June 15th, 2022, the Neon team announced the [Technical Preview](#technical-preview), making Neon available to a wider audience.
+On June 15th, 2022, the Neon team announced a [Technical Preview](#technical-preview), making Neon available to a wider audience.
 Thousands of users were able to try Neon's [Free Tier](/docs/introduction/free-tier).

 On December 6th, 2022, Neon released its branching feature and dropped the invite gate, welcoming everyone to try Neon's Free Tier.